golang-design/research/content/posts/cgo-handle.md

 We have to guarantee from its inside that when the function returns, the information should be available to be accessed by other applications.

 Back then, our first idea to deal with the problem was to pass a channel from Go to C, then send a value through the channel from C to Go.
-After a quick research, we realized that it is impossible because channels cannot be passed as a value between C and Go due to the [rules of passing pointers in Cgo](https://pkg.go.dev/cmd/cgo#hdr-Passing_pointers) (see a previous [proposal document](https://golang.org/design/12416-cgo-pointers)).
+After a quick research, we realized that it is impossible because channels cannot be passed as a value between C and Go due to the [rules of passing pointers in Cgo](https://pkg.go.dev/cmd/cgo#hdr-Passing_pointers) (see a previous proposal document [^taylor2015cgorules] [^taylor2015cgorules2]).
 Even there is a way to pass the entire channel value to the C, there will be no facility to send values through that channel on the C side because C does not have the language support of the `<-` operator.

 The next idea was to pass a function callback, then get it called on the C side.
 The function's execution will use the desired channel to send a notification back to the waiting goroutine.